-How to uninstall OneDrive from Windows (all versions)
+How to remove or disable OneDrive in Windows

-NOTE: This guide is based on the latest versions of Windows available, with all the system updates installed: Windows 10 Fall Creators Update, Windows 8.1 and Windows 7 with Service Pack 1.
+NOTE: This guide is based on the latest versions of Windows available, with all the system updates installed: Windows 10 May 2020 Update, Windows 8.1, and Windows 7 with Service Pack 1.
 If you are using other versions of Windows, the steps required to disable OneDrive on your system might be slightly different.

 How to remove OneDrive from Windows 10

 In Windows 10, to get rid of OneDrive from your computer, you can simply uninstall it.
 The fastest and easiest way to do it is from the Settings app*.* Launch the Settings app and open the Apps category.

 In the Apps & features list, scroll until you find the Microsoft OneDrive app.

 Select the Microsoft OneDrive app and click or tap the Uninstall button.

 Windows 10 tells you that "This app and its related info will be uninstalled" and asks you to confirm your action by pressing the Uninstall button once more.

 Next, Windows 10 shows a UAC (User Account Control) confirmation dialog, on which you have to press Yes if you want to continue.